 What about your business are you most proud of?

 That I am achieving what I set out to do with my photography and that I really enjoy it!

 I like to phone or meet first to understand what you would like and how we could work together.
 When I am booked I stay in touch every quarter and I'm happy to take calls, answer questions etc. Around two months before your wedding I arrange your engagement session, shoot the session and let you know when to expect to see the images.
 As your wedding gets closer I stay in touch, do venue visits (if its not a venue I've photographed at recently) and confirm details with you ahead of your day.

 What is the most original photo you’ve been asked to take at a wedding?

 As I often do engagement shoots and my couples get to know me so I receive some fun requests.
-One couple wanted a photo of them both asleep in armchairs in front of the big fireplace in their venue..complete with slippers etc..it made a great thank you card to send to their guests who really loved to party.
+One couple wanted a photo of them both asleep in armchairs in front of the big fireplace in their venue..complete with slippers etc..it made a great thank you card to send to their guests.